 Consortium composition and exploitation of partners' complementarities: The consortium consists of 5 beneficiary institutions AUTH, UCL, UNIPI, UNILE, CEA.
 The first four beneficiaries award PhD while CEA will enrol the recruited ESRs in the PhD school of the partner organization Université Paris-Saclay.
 Among them strong links and cooperation already exist; they provide the starting point for implementing with excellent efficiency the networking activities of the project.
 The ATLAS research projects are originating from synergies between several participants to BigDAPHNE already developed during the scientific collaboration within the ATLAS experiment.
 The Pisa group after a strong involvement in the physics of jets and gauge boson couplings has moved the focus of their interest to rare and exotic topologies with displaced secondary vertices from b or tau decays; they have strong commitments on the deployment of an ultra fast online selection of such kind of final states based on programmable electronics and associative memories.
 On this ground a strong cooperation already exists with AUTH in FTK project.
 The projects of ESR1, ESR2 and ESR5, focusing on Higgs physics in topologies with b-quarks and tau leptons and on searches for a signature of Dark Matter particles with an un-balanced b-jet system in the final state define a shared research between UCL and UNIPI.
 UNILE, AUTH and CEA had key and complementary roles in designing, constructing and operating the detectors of the ATLAS Muon Spectrometer, providing excellent momentum resolution and fast identification capability for muons which, along with electrons, are the most powerful and clean physics objects hinting to interesting processes.
 Muon reconstruction and trigger performance has been crucial for the discovery of the Higgs boson.
 The projects of ESR3, 4 and 7 are consolidating the collaboration of these teams on research topics where lepton reconstruction is the key ingredient to explore Higgs physics and look for new phenomena searching for tiny deviations of nature from the precise expectations theorists derive based on the Standard Model.
 The project of ESR9 will study in a different, semi-leptonic final state, the same process studied in the fully leptonic final state by ESR4 focusing on hints for exotic resonant production.
 The project of ESR6 will investigate Higgs physics starting from the experience gained in the study of the most abundant SM background for Z+H->bb, which was carried with 7 TeV data with first raw involvement of the UCL and UNILE teams.
 Many of the research projects of the ESR (1,2,5,6,9) rely on difficult tasks like b-jet identification and novel techniques for the reconstruction of highly boosted particles decaying hadronically.
 A common ground of expertise will be built on these topics in the network moving from the experience already existing at UCL.
 Among the BigDAPHNE teams involved with the Euclid projects, UCL, CEA and INAF have already a strong cooperation on the items of the instrument and of the research methodologies, like the analysis of 3D weak lensing data with the 3D spin-wavelets method.
-Within the Euclid project UCL and CEA they both lead aspects of the weak lensing data analysis pipeline and are already in very close collaboration on this topic meeting several times per year and being in weekly or daily communication.
+Within the Euclid project UCL and CEA they both lead aspects of the weak lensing data analysis pipeline and are already in very close collaboration on this topic, meeting several times per year and being in weekly or daily communication.
 Moreover, BigDAPHNE participants from the Euclid community have already good collaboration links from previous experience on the CFHTLenS project, the largest public weak lensing data set, as well as the precursor experiments of Euclid DUNE and Space.
 The projects ESR12 and 13 consolidate these links beyond the data analysis pipeline of Euclid to the scientific exploitation of the data.